MinutesToMidnight/Bank-Marketing-ML/README.md

 DataLoader contains DataLoader class which is used to read csv-file, preprocess data, dividing it into different groups of columns based on their data type, which is marked manually.
 Classes imbalance is detected automatically.
 In case of disbalance SMOTE is used.
 The function to count the number of missing values for each column is defined

-Visualizer contains two functions for visualizing. get_graphs() function realizes the choice of the graphs to be used.
+Visualizer contains two functions for visualizing. get_graphs() function implements the choice of the graphs to be used.

 main contains the example of using the above-mentioned modules, using the csv-file for an instance